jaxoncarelos/BuyAndSell/README.md

-Full Stack item buying and selling app.
+Full Stack built with Sveltekit and Sqlite.